deletedcu/angular-demo/lectures/day-1/01-intro.md

 ## What is Angular?

-Angular is a front-end framework that was developed and is maintained by Google.
+Angular is a front-end framework developed and maintained by Google.
 As a front-end framework, it offers developers a blueprint to help organize their front-end code and many useful application programming interfaces (APIs) to help speed up development significantly.
 In particular, Angular stresses:

 - Reusability and flexibility through component structure.
 - Modularity